-Ed Lavergne is a Principal in the Washington, D.C. office of Fish & Richardson.
+Ed Lavergne is a principal in the Washington, D.C., office of Fish & Richardson P.C.
 He is a Certified Information Privacy Professional (CIPP-US) and an active member of the International Association of Privacy Professionals.
 Mr. Lavergne advises clients on a full range of privacy and data security issues, including privacy best practices, risk minimization, geolocation tracking, online behavioral advertising, and data breach and incident response planning.
 Mr. Lavergne has extensive experience negotiating and drafting complex commercial agreements, including spectrum lease agreements, tower leases, asset purchase agreements, content licensing agreements, publication and distribution agreements, and confidentiality/non-disclosure agreements.
 In addition, he counsels clients on issues involving advertising, marketing, social media influencers, endorsements, wireless communications, and compliance with FCC and FTC regulations, including the TCPA, the CAN-SPAM Act, and the Telemarketing Sales Rule.
 His clients include media and entertainment companies, book publishers, hotels, resorts and casinos, public and private schools, colleges and universities, and non-profit organizations.
-Mr. Lavergne has been selected as a Washington, D.C.
-Super Lawyer in communications law by Thomson Reuters.
+Mr. Lavergne has been selected as a Washington, D.C., Super Lawyer in communications law by Thomson Reuters.
 He received a B.S. and M.S. from Ithaca College and his J.D. from Georgetown University.

 Speaker at the Nebsa 2019 Annual Conference (Tampa, FL) “Washington Updates: EBS and FCC Rulemaking”(February 2019).

 Authored “Corporate Counsel Whitepaper: Survey Shows Companies Struggling to Prepare for Cyberbreaches,” Corporate Counsel and Fish & Richardson (January 2016).